 - Please do not bring glass bottles or bottles that make excessive noise when screwing/unscrewing the bottle top;

-- If you have to go to the bathroom during the class do your best to avoid disturbing others when leaving/entering the room;
+- If you need to go to the bathroom during the class do your best to avoid disturbing others when leaving/entering the room;

-- It may take you a while to build the stamina required to participate in the whole session so rest whenever you need to.
-Rest is a part of the practice, even the most experienced practitioners take time out.
-Rest regulates our nervous system and allows us to absorb the benefits of the practice;
+- It may take you a while to build the stamina required to participate in a full Yang session so rest whenever you need to.
+Rest can be an integral part of the practise, even the most experienced practitioners take time out.
+Rest regulates our nervous system and allows us to absorb the benefits of the practise;

-- If you come to class well-hydrated, you will not need to drink a lot of water during class.
-Also ensure you rehydrate after practicing;
+- If you come to class well-hydrated, you will not need to drink a much water during class.
+Also ensure you rehydrate after practising;

 - As you leave your mat, keep your peace as long as possible.
 At the end of class, refrain from jumping up and preparing for sudden impact with the outside world.
 Do not brace for collision with the stress of the outside world.
 Instead, keep your heart open as long as possible.
 Rather than letting others affect you with their stress try influencing them with your peace and calmness.